simsax/connect4-AI/README.md

 - Reordering of columns to increase chance of pruning (center columns are better in general)
 - Avoid exploring the tree if there are forced moves
 - Saving the states in a dictionary since different plays can end up in the same configurations
-- Bonus: I tried to use John Tromp's database (https://www.openml.org/d/40668) for the openings, but I noticed that some 'draw' configurations are missing (not only the ones where the next move is forced) so for now I return 0 if a configuration is not found in the table.